'A sad day': NBA reacts to Capitol protest, Blake decision - WHIZ News

 “The symbolism of storming the Capitol without force done to them, if you’re a Black American, it definitely touches you in a different way,” Rivers said.
 “This is not a Black thing.
 This is an American thing.”

-AP Sports Writers Steve Megargee in Milwaukee, Brett Martel in New Orleans, Howard Fendrich in Washington, Dan Gelston in Philadelphia, Charles Odum in Atlanta and Janie McCauley in San Francisco, and AP freelancer John Denton in Orlando, Florida, contributed to this report.
+AP Sports Writers Steve Megargee in Milwaukee, Brett Martel in New Orleans, Howard Fendrich in Washington, Dan Gelston in Philadelphia and Charles Odum in Atlanta, and AP freelancer John Denton in Orlando, Florida, contributed to this report.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports